 Motion sensor lights are a huge help in dissuading opportunistic thieves who will think twice about trying to enter your home once bathed in bright light.

 9. Have a friend around when expecting workers

-If you are expecting a visit from a plumber, cable repair man, or other worker, have a friend or family member come by and visit with you.
-This will make you less of a target for unscrupulous repair men who may be scoping the place out.
+If you are expecting a visit from a plumber, cable repair man, or another worker, have a friend or family member come by and visit with you.
+This will make you less of a target for unscrupulous repairmen who may be scoping the place out.

 10. Guard your keys

 Protecting your keys is always an important aspect of home security, especially when you live alone.
 If you lose your keys, be sure to have the locks changed as soon as possible and never write your address or name on your keys in case someone else gets their hands on them.

 Personal security does get more difficult as we age, but as long as you take these steps towards safety, you’ll never be left completely helpless.
 For more information about how you can protect yourself, your home, or that of your elderly parents, contact Protection Plus today!